 Incontinence can occur many years after birth.
 The tone of the muscle tissue decreases with age.
 Therefore, it is definitely important to train your pelvic floor after giving birth, even if you do not currently suffer from any problems.

 Our advice against bladder control issues after pregnancy

 Train your pelvic floor, even before giving birth!

 Not all women have the same muscular strength.
 Indeed, only a few women know that they should prepare their pelvic floor before childbirth to avoid problems.
 Even before pregnancy, it has to be taken care of!
 Think about your pelvic floor, even in prevention!

 Don’t forget your postnatal recovery

 There are several ways you can strengthen your pelvic floor after pregnancy.
 With the help of pelvic floor trainers, you can train your pelvic floor from home.
-Emy is a Kegel trainer with an entertaining mobile app to strengthen your pelvic floor.
+Emy by TENA is a Kegel trainer with an entertaining mobile app to strengthen your pelvic floor.
 Based on the biofeedback technology, the Kegel trainer measures your contractions and you can see them in real-time on your smartphone.
 We developed this medical device with health professionals, with the goal to offer women a wireless, easy-to-use, and effective method to strengthen their pelvic floor.
 You choose the time and place you want to do your exercises to tone up your pelvic floor to avoid bladder control issues.